agordon/ssl_recipes/recipes/README.rsyslogd.md

 $ /usr/local/sbin/rsyslogd -n -f $PWD/server.conf -i /tmp/server.pid
 ```

-1. At the time of this writing, most linux distributions use an older version of rsyslogd.
+1. At the time of this writing, most linux distributions use an older version of rsyslog.
     To use these options (libRELP+TLS) you'll likely need to recompile rsyslog from source code,
-    or download the packages from the rsyslogd website.
+    or download the packages from the rsyslog website.
 2. Using `-n` will prevent rsyslogd from forking into the background - Use this for debugging
     and testing purposes, as error messages will appear on the screen.
 3. Using a custom configuration file (`-f`) requires a full path (which is why `$PWD` is needed).